 Library museum pass program

 For each library system in the Puget Sound region, the list of museums participating in the museum pass program will vary.
-Below we list the ways you can find out what’s available to you.
+Below we list how to find out what’s available to you.
 We update this information about once a year, so be sure to visit the library website to verify requirements and availability.

-- free museum passes may be limited, so expect to request them ahead of time and be flexible about the days and times you want to go
+- Free passes are limited—expect to request them ahead of time and be flexible about the days and times you want to go

 Seattle Public Library museum pass

-You also qualify for Seattle’s Free Museum Pass if you have a Library card issued by several other Puget Sound library systems, including: Everett Public Library, Kitsap Regional Library, Pierce County Library System, Puyallup Public Library, Sno-Isle Regional Library System, and Timberland Regional Library (south Sound).
+You qualify for Seattle’s Free Museum Pass if you have a Seattle Public Library card, as well as a library card issued by other Puget Sound library systems, including- Everett Public Library, Kitsap Regional Library, Pierce County Library System, Puyallup Public Library, Sno-Isle Regional Library System, and Timberland Regional Library (south Sound).

 For details or to reserve a pass online, visit the SPL Museum Pass page.